 2020 has taken an extreme toll on small businesses.
 Because of that, there’s never been a better or more important time to shop locally.
 Marietta has some excellent options for everyone on your gift list this holiday season.
-We’ve rounded up some a gift guide, featuring some of our favorite small businesses to help you along!
+We’ve rounded up some a gift guide, featuring some of our favorite local businesses to help you along!

 For the little ones on your list: